The saga of a Jewish-Hungarian family, led by their matriarch Anna—also known as "the General."

-Highly praised when first published in 1960, Anna Teller is the saga of a Jewish-Hungarian family through three quarters of a century in Europe and the United States.
-We see 74-year-old Anna, known to her family as "the General," first as a young woman running a farm and a mill after her husband's death; then as a courageous survivor keeping another woman hidden and alive during the worst of the Nazi occupation; and later, in her seventies, leading an armed street battle against the Russians during the failed Hungarian revolt of 1956.
+Highly praised when first published in 1960 (Kirkus Reviews called it "distinguished"), Anna Teller portrays the saga of a Jewish-Hungarian family through three quarters of a century in Europe and the United States.
+We see seventy-four-year-old Anna, known to her family as "the General", first running a farm and a mill after her husband's death, then helping to keep another woman alive during the worst of the Nazi occupation, and later as an elderly woman fighting the Russians during the failed Hungarian revolt of 1956.

-"[Anna Teller ] is a chronicle of our times, a story of memorable, vital people who are searching for love and understanding from each other; and of the matriarch Anna Teller whose great strength is her one weakness."
+"[Anna Teller] is a chronicle of our times, a story of memorable, vital people who are searching for love and understanding from each other; and of the matriarch Anna Teller whose great strength is her one weakness." —Library Journal

 "Jo Sinclair has drawn a sincere and serious portrait of a larger-than-lifesize figure, and half a dozen smaller ones." —New York Times Book Review